 Shipping needs differ from business to business, and there are always other factors to consider.

 Does flat rate shipping have tracking?

-Yes, shipping is often seen as the final stage of the order fulfilment process.
-Unless a product is defective or a customer decides to return a product, the fulfilment process is complete when the parcel is delivered to the customer.
+Yes, shipping is often seen as the final stage of the order fulfillment process.
+Unless a product is defective or a customer decides to return a product, the fulfillment process is complete when the parcel is delivered to the customer.

-What is the difference between fulfilment and shipping?
+What is the difference between fulfillment and shipping?

-As highlighted above, shipping is just one aspect of the fulfilment process.
-The fulfilment process also includes warehouse storage, picking orders, packing them, and then processing returns if necessary.
+As highlighted above, shipping is just one aspect of the fulfillment process.
+The fulfillment process also includes warehouse storage, picking orders, packing them, and then processing returns if necessary.

 Additional costs kick in for packages shipped outside of one shipping zone.
 The further the shipping zones is away from your location, the higher the shipping cost will be.
 Shipments within the same zone will always be the same price, whereas other zones will have different flat rates depending on where you’re shipping from.

 Is flat rate shipping safe?